26 Ways To Spend A Kids’ Day Out In London

-There are many wonderful, infinitely varied reasons why it is good to have fun family days out on weekends and holidays and time off from work.
+There are many wonderful, infinitely varied reasons why it is good to have fun family days out on weekends and school holidays and time off from work.

-Everyone pitches in, you have to share and compromise (especially if you have a scowling teen with permanently attached headphones who thinks he or she is above such things as hanging out with the family) and you are brought closer together as a unit.
+Everyone pitches in, you have to share and compromise (especially if you have a scowling teenager with permanently attached headphones who thinks he or she is above such things as hanging out with the family) and you are brought closer together as a unit.

 Making memories and all that….and you love them all, most of the time.
 Often times, simply being together can be all the nourishment you need.

 The flip side of this is that everyone needs some individual attention.

 If you have a couple of kids (or more) then sometimes, out of the corner of your eye, you see one of them and recognise that you haven’t really spoken with them properly for a long time.

 That they might be looking a bit miserable, or just a bit neglected, perhaps they have grown a sad looking moustache and you hadn’t clocked it and then it hits you: it’s time for Date Night With My Kid.